 The charges against Röchling were extensive and centered on:

-• Exploitation of forced labor: This included his inhumane use of concentration camp inmates and prisoners of war in the ironworks.
+• Exploitation of forced labor: This included his inhumane use of concentration camp inmates and prisoners of war in the Volklingen Ironworks.

 • War profiteering: Accusations focused on the Röchling family’s massive self-enrichment through war-related contracts.